 (7) Tables and their captions should be presented simultaneously with the text and separately in a new file.
 If the volume of a table is not suitable for inserting, its position should be indicated in the text clearly – Table 1, Table 2, etc. Tables are used for presenting quantities or variables.
 Plain text tables are not encouraged as they cause troubles in the pre-print and printing process.

 (8) Acknowledgments, cited archival sources and notes at the end of the text are written only in the language of the main text of the manuscript.

 (10) The list of references should include sources that can be checked easily by the referees and by the readers as well.
-The marginal sources without broad visibility should not be included in the list of references.
+The marginal sources without broad visibility should, documents, laws, internet sources, etc. not be included in the list of references.
 Nevertheless, if such sources are necessary to be cited, they should appear in the list of notes, together with additional explanations or marginal sources for which it is considered that their presence in the main text would burden it unnecessarily.
 The position of notes within the text should be marked by Arabic numerals as superscripts.

-The reference includes: author’s name, year of publication, article’s title, journal’s name (in Italics), volume (in Bold), issue (in brackets), pages.
+The reference includes: author’s name, year of publication, article’s title, journal’s name (in Italics), volume , issue, pages, journal ISSN (if any).